42-AI/bootcamp_machine-learning/day02/ex06/ex06_interlude.md

 - $\nabla{(J)}$ is the entire gradient vector

 ### Note: Do you still wonder why there is a subtraction in the equation?
-Actually, the gradient indicates the direction to move if we wanted to **increase** the output of the cost function.
-So since our optimization objective is to **minimize** the cost, we move in the opposite direction of the gradient (hence the name *gradient descent*).
+By definition, the gradient indicates the direction towards which we should adjust the $\theta$ parameters if we wanted to *increase* the cost.
+But since our optimization objective is to *minimize* the cost, we move $\theta$ in the opposite direction of the gradient (hence the name *gradient descent*).